Sage-Bionetworks-Workflows/nextflow-infra/CONTRIBUTING.md

 Our GitHub secrets are stored in [account-specific environments](https://github.com/Sage-Bionetworks-Workflows/nextflow-infra/settings/environments).
 These secrets contain AWS and Nextflow Tower credentials.

-The AWS credentials were bootstrapped in the [`organizations-infra`](https://github.com/Sage-Bionetworks-IT/organizations-infra/) repository.
-For `nextflow-dev` and `nextflow-prod`, look for `WorkflowsNextflowCIServiceAccounts` in [this file](https://github.com/Sage-Bionetworks-IT/organizations-infra/blob/master/org-formation/600-access/_tasks.yaml).
-For `strides-ampad`, look at [this file](https://github.com/Sage-Bionetworks-IT/organizations-infra/blob/master/sceptre/strides-ampad-workflows/config/prod/workflows-nextflow-ci-service-account.yaml).
-The secrets can be retrieved from the CloudFormation Console in the respective AWS accounts under the `workflows-nextflow-ci-service-account` stack.
+The Github OIDC for GH actions were bootstrapped in the [`organizations-infra`](https://github.com/Sage-Bionetworks-IT/organizations-infra/) repository.
+For `nextflow-dev` and `nextflow-prod`, look for `GithubOidcWorkflowsDevNextflowInfra` in [this file](https://github.com/Sage-Bionetworks-IT/organizations-infra/blob/master/org-formation/650-identity-providers/_tasks.yaml).
+For `strides-ampad`, look at [this file](https://github.com/Sage-Bionetworks-IT/organizations-infra/blob/master/sceptre/strides-ampad-workflows/config/prod/github-oidc-nextflow-infra.yaml).

 The Nextflow Tower credentials (_i.e._ access tokens) were created manually using the Google service accounts that we provisioned for creating the Google OAuth clients, `nextflowgdev.dev@sagebase.org` and `nextflowgdev.prod@sagebase.org`, respectively.
 The login info for these two Google accounts are stored in LastPass under the `Shared-IBC-DPE-Workflows` folder.
 Note that the `*-prod` and `*-ampad` stacks are configured to use the token associated with `nextflowgdev.prod@sagebase.org` whereas the `*-dev` stacks are configured to use the token associated with `nextflowgdev.dev@sagebase.org`.

-- `CI_USER_ACCESS_KEY_ID`: The AWS access key ID for authenticating as an IAM CI service user.
-- `CI_USER_SECRET_ACCESS_KEY`: The AWS secret access key for authenticating as an IAM CI service user.
-- `CI_ROLE_TO_ASSUME`: The ARN of the IAM role that will be assumed after authenticating with the above IAM user credentials.
 - `TOWER_TOKEN`: The Nextflow Tower access token that will be used to provision the Tower teams, workspaces, credentials, and compute environments.

 ### AWS Secrets